mcdeoliveira/rcpy/doc/modules.rst

 For safety the servo power rail is disabled by default.
 Do not enable the servo power rail when using brushless ESCs as they can be damaged.
-Typical brushless ESCs only use the ground and signal pins, so if you need to control servos and ESC simultaneously simply cut or disconnect the middle power wire from the ESC connector.
+Typical brushless ESCs only use the ground and signal lines, so if you need to control servos and ESC simultaneously simply cut or disconnect the middle power wire from the ESC connector.
 Use the command::